Selling Tickets Online.

 The idea is to ask the purchaser all the necessary questions including their credit card information on one screen, then having just one Process button to send it all to the server for processing and ticket delivery.

 SQL injection is when hackers deliberately type in nefarious database commands into registration form response boxes.
 If the registration form doesn’t have safe guards against SQL injection, a hacker can bring your system to a halt.
 I have already written a blog about on this subject.
-If you wish to learn more about SQL injection: Threats to Your Data
+If you would like to learn more about SQL injection check here: Threats to Your Data.

 Young people today are using their VISA DEBIT cards to buy all sorts of things online.
 They don’t even have credit cards.
 So it’s critical that your ticketing software vendor can process VISA Debit.
 This is especially true in Canada.
 It’s not just sufficient to ask the ticketing software vendor, if they can process credit cards.